 Trail Map: Click here for the trail map.

 Directions: Take New Boston Road from Route 20 in Sturbridge, just east of the 131 intersection.
-Take your fourth right into The Preserve subdivison, and then your second left on to Old Brook Circle.
+Take your fourth right on to Audubon Way, and then your second left on to Old Brook Circle.
 The Trailhead is at the end of the cul-de-sac.

 Parking: Park at trailhead on Old Brook Circle.
 Parking is not permitted along Forest Lane.

 Trash: No trash barrels are located on the property.
 When visiting, please be prepared to carry out all trash.